psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 The old clerk bobbled off to the vestry, and fetched some.
 Mrs. Markey sprinkled the bride's face; and the clergyman patiently waited. book in hand.
 Presently, the young girl resovered consciousness, and her mother lifted her up and put her to stand as she was before, whispering, "I think you can go on again, sir Now, Clara, dear, don't be foolish!"

-A third time the question was asked— "Wilt thou have this man? "
+A third time the question was asked— "Wilt thou have this man?"

 "Never!" cried the bride; "O Ralph!
 O poor drowned Ralph" and, turning round, she hid her face, and sobbed on her mother's breast.